BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_bot_lessons_home/01/index.md

   - Why is the form or beauty of a product important to engineers?

 ---

-#### Review
-* What CAD operations did we learn to do last week?

 ### Step 1: Introduction To 3-D Printing (25 minutes)
-Over the last two lessons the process of 3-D printing has been mentioned, but I think it is time to explicitly ask: “What is 3-D printing?”.
+“What is 3-D printing?”.
 That question is much more complicated than it originally seems.
 We can begin to answer it by drawing similarities and differences between a 3-D printer and your paper printer at home.
 The big difference is that a 3-D printer will print layers one on top of another, accumulating height while doing so.
 Using an analogy we can say that the 3-D printing process is much like writing your name on a cake, the icing sits atop the rest of the cake.

 3-D printers are used by engineers in the field to quickly build designs.
 They are used as rapid prototyping machines more often than not, giving engineers the opportunity to design, build and test an idea in the same day.
 This means that while 3-D printers are not always creating the finished product, they are still crucial to the design process.